Skip to page content

 If you have kidney disease you are likely to have anaemia, which is a drop in the amount of haemoglobin found in your bloodstream.
 Anaemia can make you feel very weak and tired.
-This page will give you information about anaemia, why it happens and what treatment is available to control it.
+This page gives you information about anaemia, why it happens and what treatment is available to control it.

 What is anaemia?

 Oxygen is carried around the body by haemoglobin, which is found in the red blood cells.
-If you do not have enough haemoglobin, your blood will not be able to carry enough oxygen around the body.
+If you do not have enough haemoglobin, your blood will not be able to carry enough oxygen around your body.
 This causes the symptoms of anaemia.

-Anaemia can happen for several different reasons, for example after operations; during pregnancy, because of blood loss from an ulcer or not having enough iron in your diet.
+Anaemia can happen for several different reasons, for example after operations, during pregnancy, because of blood loss from an ulcer or not having enough iron in your diet.

 What are the symptoms of anaemia?